Marohn-Group/mmodel/README.rst

 each node with the ``Node`` class.
 The class takes the node name, function, positional inputs, keyword inputs, output, and modifiers as arguments.

-Partically, the positional inputs and keyword inputs are used to replace the original function inputs if necessary.
+Particularly, the positional inputs and keyword inputs are used to replace the original function inputs if necessary.
 The inputs are given as lists.

 The node object can be added to the graph using the ``add_node_object``.
 The